Speed On Guitar Is The Byproduct of Accuracy

 - THEN (2nd week): start doing the exercises with a metronome.
 Very slowly, playing quarter notes (1 note per beat).
-Go up max 3-4 beats at a time on metronome.
+Go up max 3-4 beats at a time on the metronome.
 When you get to a speed where one of your fingers wants to move more: focus harder on keeping that finger as close as possible.
-When you don’t seem to be able to manage to keep the revolting finger close by: slow down metronome 20 beats, and work it up again, in increments of 3-4 beats at a time.
+When you don’t seem to be able to manage to keep the revolting finger close by slow down the metronome 20 beats and work it up again, in increments of 3-4 beats at a time.

-Remember: you whole focus is on moving as little as possible, NOT on moving fast.
+Remember: your whole focus is on moving as little as possible, NOT on moving fast.

 The moment your fingers start making big motions, you want to slow down to take control over each finger.